nc1729/triumph/docs/spec.md

 - Opcode: mfX
 - Length: 1 tryte
 - Description: decrement the stack pointer SP and write contents of X to that point in memory.
-- Compare flag: No effect.
+- Sign flag: No effect.
 - Carry flag: No effect.
-- Sign flag: No effect.
 - Stack flag: If after decrementing, SP < mMM, stack flag will be set to '+', indicating overflow.

 #### PUSH t9
 - Opcode: Mf* t9
 - Length: 2 trytes
 - Description: decrement the stack pointer SP and write immediate value t9 to that point in memory.
-- Compare flag: No effect.
+- Sign flag: No effect.
 - Carry flag: No effect.
-- Sign flag: No effect.
 - Stack flag: If after decrementing, SP < mMM, stack flag will be set to '+', indicating overflow.

 #### POP X
 - Opcode: mFX
 - Length: 1 tryte
 - Description: write value at $SP to register X, and increment the stack pointer.
-- Compare flag: No effect.
+- Sign flag: No effect.
 - Carry flag: No effect.
-- Sign flag: No effect.
 - Stack flag: If after incrementing, SP > m00, stack flag will be set to '-', indicating underflow.

 #### PEEK X
 - Opcode: mmX
 - Length: 1 tryte
 - Description: write value at $SP to register X. Stack pointer is unchanged.
-- Compare flag: No effect.
+- Sign flag: No effect.
 - Carry flag: No effect.
-- Sign flag: No effect.
 - Stack flag: No effect.

 ### Arithmetic operations